undersight/undersight.co/src/pages/projects/echo1/index.md

 Our solution was to come up with a brand system that relied heavily on basic shapes, with a single line running through all of them—keeping everything connected, even if it means following the least obvious of paths.
 These were paired with a set of warm gradients and snappy animations, which we employed exhaustively [throughout the website](https://www.echo1.co) and the brand applications, creating a tight and easily recognisable brand that can evolve gracefully over time, as the products and companies Echo1 invests on begin to shape the company's values more clearly.

-These shapes and colours are complemented by [a quirky sans-serif font](https://www.hvdfonts.com/fonts/niveau-grotesk) for headings and [a sobering serifed font](https://typekit.com/fonts/warnock) for body copy.
+These shapes and colours are complemented by [a quirky sans-serif font](https://www.hvdfonts.com/fonts/niveau-grotesk) for headings and [a sobering serif](https://typekit.com/fonts/warnock) for body copy.

 </article>